yueyinqiu/Dereverbic-Legacy/README.md

 - `speech`: It only refers to anechoic speech.
 - `reverb`: It refers to reverberant speech.
 - `epoch`: Since the dataset is very large, each iteration randomly selects data rather than following a predetermined order.
 During training, the concepts of epoch, batch, and iteration are used interchangeably.

+---

+> Since the relevant paper has not yet been published, some content is not convenient to be made public, including the pre-trained models, open source license, results of the additional experiments, etc. We will promptly supplement the relevant information after the paper is accepted.